-In the case of partial retirement, both the salary and the pension insurance are topped up.
+In the case of partial retirement, both pay and pension insurance are topped up.
 However, an application must be submitted for this.
 The state guarantees special tax privileges for partial retirement so that the financial losses remain low.
-This article explains exactly how partial retirement works and what you need to bear in mind.
+This article explains exactly how partial retirement works and what needs to be taken into account.

 The costs of partial retirement

 Partial retirement is a special working time model designed to ensure a smooth transition from working life to retirement without directly jeopardizing old-age provision.
-So instead of retiring directly from full-time work, working hours are reduced before retirement.
+Instead of going straight from full-time work to retirement, working hours are reduced before retirement.

-In order to be eligible for partial retirement, you must apply for it for at least 3 years.
-The maximum duration of the overall term is 6 years.
+In order to take advantage of partial retirement, it must be applied for for at least 3 years.
+The maximum duration of the total term is 6 years.

 To ensure that the financial losses for employees in partial retirement are not too high, employers must increase their salary by at least 20 percent.
-This prevents employees from getting into financial difficulties directly as a result of the reduced hours and from paying off their pension provision.
+This prevents employees from getting into financial difficulties directly as a result of the reduced hours and their pension provision being eroded.
 This also includes pension insurance contributions, which employers must pay at least 80 percent of for employees in partial retirement.

 What at first sounds like a major disadvantage for employers is actually an advantage.
-This is because the percentages are designed in such a way that the costs for employers nevertheless remain lower than if the employee continued to work full-time during partial retirement.
+This is because the percentages are set in such a way that the costs for employers still remain lower than if the employee continued to work full-time during partial retirement.

-It also creates a smooth transition within the company.
+It also allows for a smooth transition within the company.
 Employees in partial retirement can train new employees directly and thus pass on all important information and knowledge.

 Employees in partial retirement, on the other hand, have a better start to their retirement as they have time to get used to the increased free time.